suha-glal/Step-Up/README.md

 This project was under the supervison of Dr. Ashraf Khalil

+The system is built to promote physical activity between group members.
+It consists of a server application and a mobile application (client).The mobile application sends periodic data to the server application and can request data from the server application.
+We used Apache HTTP Server ,MySQL database ,PHP and phpMyAdmin.
+It was developed using symbian C++ and J2ME.
+The tools used to develop it include Carbide C++ v2, S60 SDK, NetBeans IDE and Wamp server.
+(May, 2010)

 ## Introduction

 StepUp, a step counter application.
 StepUp exploits off-the-shelf, sensor-enabled mobile phones to automatically infer the number of steps the user walked.
 We discuss results of the deployment of StepUp on off-the-shelf mobile phones.
 We implemented StepUp on Nokia N95 8GB phones.
 The application is written in Symbian C++ and Java.